wigging/genja/docs/getstarted.rst

 Usage
 -----

 Before running genja, create a project structure as shown below.
+Or create a new example project by using the ``genja new`` command.
 Markdown files go into the **pages** and **posts** directories.
 The **pages** directory is for standalone content that is not dated such as an about page or contact page.
 The **posts** directory is for dated content such as blog posts or articles.
-The **templates** directory contains `Jinja <https://jinja.palletsprojects.com>`_ templates that are used to render the HTML pages and the JSON feed.
+The **templates** directory contains `Jinja <https://jinja.palletsprojects.com>`_ templates that are used to render the HTML pages and posts.
 The **mysite** directory contains the built website which can be hosted with GitHub Pages or some other web hosting platform.
 Lastly, the **config.toml** defines the URLs and directories for the project.

 .. code:: text